Supporting the social and emotional wellbeing of Aboriginal and Torres Strait Islander children through a collaborative community approach webinar

 The webinar panel, made up of Bill Wilson, Dana Shen and Ruth Tulloch, discussed their extensive work with non-Aboriginal services and Aboriginal communities to find ways to address this gap.

-- explored the challenges for non-Aboriginal organisations and practitioners working with Aboriginal and Torres Strait Islander children and families, and how to meet these challenges
+- explored the challenges for non-Indigenous organisations and practitioners working with Aboriginal and Torres Strait Islander children and families, and how to meet these challenges

-- examined current research underlining the importance of cultural competence in non-Aboriginal services
+- examined current research underlining the importance of cultural competence in non-Indigenous services

 - gave examples of organisational and individual practice that have built trust and collaboration within Aboriginal communities and led to positive outcomes for these families

-- outlined what non-Aboriginal organisations should consider in the recruitment, supervision, training and attitudes of staff when developing a culturally intelligent and responsive workforce
+- outlined what non-Indigenous organisations should consider in the recruitment, supervision, training and attitudes of staff when developing a culturally intelligent and responsive workforce

-- gave examples of non-Aboriginal staff being genuinely curious about the stories and experiences of Aboriginal and Torres Strait Islander staff, communities, children and families.
+- gave examples of non-Indigenous staff being genuinely curious about the stories and experiences of Aboriginal and Torres Strait Islander staff, communities, children and families.